Americans with Disabilities Act (ADA)

 - Credentials of diagnosing professional(s) [all reports must be on standard-size letterhead, signed by the evaluator(s)].

 Requests for Accommodation:

 When information is received relating to a disability, which may directly affect the academic, psychological or environmental lifestyle of the student, the appropriate university departments or individuals (e.g. Counseling, Commandant’s office, Dean of Students, Infirmary, faculty) can be contacted to coordinate the necessary accommodation only after the student’s permission is secured.
 The following is the procedure.

-- The Director at the signed request of the student will send the academic advisor and course professors a copy of the educational profile.
-The student must then meet with these individuals to assist with developing a plan for the execution of accommodations pertinent to each distinct course; this should be done within the first two weeks of classes with or without direct consultation with the AAC Director.
-A written contract can be agreed upon, signed by both parties and sent to the Academic Achievement Center Director for placement in the student’s file.
+- The Coordinator at the signed request of the student will send the course professors and/or academic advisor a copy of the educational profile.
+The student must then meet with these individuals to assist with developing a plan for the execution of accommodations pertinent to each distinct course; this should be done within the first two weeks of classes with or without direct consultation with the AAC Coordinator.
+A written contract can be agreed upon, signed by both parties and sent to the Academic Achievement Center for placement in the student’s file.

-- Degree requirements will not be waived for students with disabilities, but course substitutions may be petitioned for in extreme circumstances where accommodations alone have been demonstrated as insufficient to serve the needs of an otherwise qualified disabled student.
+- Degree requirements will not be waived for students with disabilities, but course substitutions may be petitioned for in extreme circumstances where accommodations alone have been demonstrated as insufficient to serve the needs of an otherwise qualified student with a disability.

 The material provided by the student or by professionals who have been involved in the student’s diagnosis or treatment will be treated as confidential information.
 Access will be granted only to those involved in the process described above, and only to the extent that it contributes to developing an individual educational plan for the student.
 Information will be shared with others only with the written permission of the student.